 This Day In Writing History

-On August 3rd, 1861, Great Expectations, the legendary novel by Charles Dickens, was published.
+On August 3rd, 1861, Great Expectations, the classic novel by the legendary English writer Charles Dickens, was published.
 Specifically, the final installment of the novel was published.
-Great Expectations first appeared in serialized format, published in installments in Charles Dickens' own weekly literary magazine, All The Year Round.
+Like most novels of the time, Great Expectations first appeared in a serialized format.
+It was published in installments in Charles Dickens' own weekly literary magazine, All The Year Round.

 With the help of his friend Herbert Pocket and Herbert's friend, Startop, Pip tries to help Magwitch escape, but the convict is caught thanks to his old enemy, Compeyson - the swindler who jilted Miss Havisham.
 The two men fight; Compeyson is killed in the struggle and Magwitch is badly injured.
 He goes to jail, and Pip finally realizes that Magwitch is a good and noble man.
 Pip tends to his ailing benefactor, visiting him every day.
 He soon makes a shocking discovery - Magwitch is Estella's father.
 Pip tells him on his deathbed that he wants to marry Estella, and Magwitch dies a happy man.

 Penniless again and ill, Pip goes home, where Joe Gargery nurses him back to health.
 After he recovers, Pip goes into business with Herbert Pocket.
 Years later, Pip decides to make one last visit to Miss Havisham's old house.
 There, he finds Estella wandering about, and learns that her marriage is over.
 She asks Pip to accept her as a friend, and the novel ends with the hope that they may finally be together.

 Great Expectations is considered to be one of the greatest and most sophisticated works of English literature ever written, and rightfully so.
 It has been adapted for the stage, radio, screen, and television over 250 times.